 In this post, we are going to go through the following steps: preventing fleas, recognizing fleas, and eliminating fleas.

 Preventing fleas is the best defense against a flea infestation.
 A topical “spot” treatment or a pill from your veterinarian is the best type of preventative.
-Here’s a list of top-spot and oral flea products.
 These types of flea products typically work by soaking into the pet’s skin, then redistributing itself over the course of a month.
 Anytime a flea comes in contact with your pet’s skin within that month, it will die.
 Dosage must be repeated every month.
 These types of products won’t kill fleas in your home, but will kill fleas that jump onto your Yorkie from outside the home.
 So, if you don’t have fleas, you need to have your Yorkie on a flea preventative.
 Fleas can live anywhere and you never know where your pet can come in contact with a flea and bring them into your home.
 Once they are in your home, they are hard to get rid of, so prevent that from happening by keeping your Yorkie on a flea preventative.

 So, what if your Yorkie ends up with fleas?
 If you’re like me, you spend years of your life never having a flea infestation, and never seeing a flea.
 You can start to get a little lazy with the flea preventative and then BOOM – one day you have fleas!
 Then the nightmare begins.
 I got a little lax with the flea preventative and one weekend my brother came down to visit with his dog.
 Within a week, my parents house had fleas and in another week, my house had fleas.
 Just talking about it gives me the heebie-jeebies.